ZacKnaus/xmcode/README.md

        - Command: Defines the custom command for performing bed leveling.
      - Commands: Defines the available commands for the 3D printer, such as extrude, retract, and set temperature, along with parameter validation and async flag.

+3. **Sensors**: Defines the available sensors and their configurations.
+   - Limit switches:
+     - Alias: Provides a user-friendly name for the limit switch.
+     - Type: Specifies the type of sensor (e.g., limit switch).
+     - Interface: Indicates the communication interface used by the sensor (e.g., digital, analog).
+     - Pin: Specifies the pin to which the sensor is connected.
+     - Axis: Indicates the axis associated with the limit switch.
+     - Direction: Specifies the direction of the limit switch (e.g., min, max).
+     - Triggered: Indicates whether the limit switch is currently triggered.
+     - Last triggered: Stores the timestamp of the last trigger event.
+     - Trigger actions: Defines the actions to be performed when the limit switch is triggered, including the condition, function to execute, and async flag.
+   - Other sensors:
+     - Alias: Provides a user-friendly name for the sensor.
+     - Type: Specifies the type of sensor (e.g., temperature, color).
+     - Interface: Indicates the communication interface used by the sensor (e.g., analog, I2C).
+     - Pin or address: Specifies the pin or address to which the sensor is connected.
+     - Response frequency: Defines how frequently the sensor provides updates or can be read.
+     - Interpreter function: Specifies the function used to interpret the sensor's raw values into meaningful data.
+     - Trigger actions: Defines the actions to be performed based on the sensor's interpreted data, including the condition, function to execute, and async flag.

-3. **Custom Commands**: Allows defining custom commands that are not specific to any tooling.
+4. **Custom Commands**: Allows defining custom commands that are not specific to any tooling.
    - Command name: Specifies the name of the custom command.
    - Function: Defines the function to be executed when the command is called.
    - Parameters: Specifies the parameters required for the command, including their types and ranges.
    - Async flag: Indicates whether the command should be executed asynchronously.

-4. **Power-on Setup**: Defines the initial setup routine when the machine is powered on.
+5. **Power-on Setup**: Defines the initial setup routine when the machine is powered on.
    - Enable/disable flag: Allows enabling or disabling the power-on setup routine.
    - Homing sequence: Specifies the order in which axes should be homed during the power-on setup.

-5. **User Settings**: Includes user-specific settings.
+6. **User Settings**: Includes user-specific settings.
    - Timezone: Specifies the timezone settings for the user.

 The settings JSON file serves as a configuration template for the machine and can be easily modified to accommodate different machine types and configurations.
+It provides a comprehensive and structured way to define the machine's capabilities and settings.

 ## XMCode JSON